daronphang/coding_resources/javascript/angular/rxjs/observables.md

 // component.ts to listen:
 this.services.someEmitter.subscribe()   // or next()
 ```

+## Observables vs Subjects:
+- Observable and its Subscriber have one-to-one relationship (unicast).
+- Subject allows values to be multicasted to many Observers (one-to-many relationship).

 ## Subscribe:
 Subscribe() can take 3 arguments as follows:
 1) onNext: Function to invoke for each element in observable sequence.